-Whether embarking on a foxhunt or playing croquet at a garden party, the British aristocrats who lived in the era depicted in Downton Abbey made the most of their leisure pursuits
+Whether embarking on a fox hunt or playing croquet at a garden party, the British aristocrats who lived in the era depicted in Downton Abbey made the most of their leisure pursuits

-The classic British image of the sporting gentleman—perhaps dressed in tweed for a fox hunt or donning whites for the tennis lawn—has given way to the hysteria and hooliganism surrounding Premier League soccer.
-But the emergence of the popular TV series Downton Abbey, even across the pond in the United States, has led to a renewed interest in British aristocratic culture and, by extension, to a revival of the genteel sporting life.
+The classic British image of the sporting gentleman—perhaps dressed in tweed for a fox hunt or donning whites for the tennis lawn—has given way to one depicting the hysteria and hooliganism surrounding Premier League soccer.
+But the emergence of popular TV series Downton Abbey, even across the pond in the United States, has led to a renewed interest in British aristocratic culture and, by extension, a revival of the genteel sporting life.

 Downton Abbey begins in the period following King Edward’s reign.
-What kinds of athletic endeavors would the gentry of these times have partaken in?
+What kinds of athletic endeavors would the gentry of those times have partaken in?
 Here, we’ve profiled five sports that British lords, ladies, dukes and duchesses would have enjoyed.

 While archery has existed since the dawn of civilization, it became popular among the aristocracy during the Victorian era.
 In fact, Queen Victoria even participated in archery as a pastime.
-Many modern-day archery clubs had their beginnings on English country lawns in the mid-1880s—it was indeed a sport for the countryside, because setting up an archery field required ample terrain.
+Many modern-day archery clubs had their beginnings on English country lawns in the mid-1880s; it was indeed a sport for the countryside, because setting up an archery field required ample terrain.
 And, as with croquet, archery was an egalitarian activity: Women could shoot alongside men and were allowed membership in private archery clubs.

 - © Gamma-Rapho/Getty Images